Jscherbe/frontend/docs-src/content/sass/components/basic-hero/index.md

 <div class="type-large">

-Basic styling for a hero.
+Basic styling for a hero

 </div>